See who has been before the courts

 ALCOHOL

-Aleksejs Vasiljevs, 32, of Drake Street, Lincoln.
+Kestutis Maruska, 52, of Chippendale Road, Lincoln.
 Driving under the influence of alcohol.
-Fined £295, £30 victim surcharge, £85 costs and disqualified for 20 months.
-Also fined £100 for having no insurance.
+Fined £170, £30 victim surcharge, £85 costs and disqualified for 18 months.

-Stevie Charnell, 20, of Winn Street, Lincoln.
-Drunk and disorderly behaviour.
-Fined £40, £30 victim surcharge and £40 costs.

-Luke Staines, 28, of Scampton Avenue, Lincoln.
-Drunk and disorderly behaviour.
-Fined £135, £30 victim surcharge and £85 costs.
-Also fined £135 for resisting a police constable.
+Damian Taylor, 26, of Cross Street, Lincoln.
+Driving under the influence of alcohol.
+Community order made, 80 hours unpaid work, £85 victim surcharge, £85 costs and disqualified for 36 months.

 THEFT